Beltone Hearing Aid Reviews From an Audiologist in 2025

 Beltone Boost Ultra

 Patients with severe or profound hearing loss often have to settle for lower-tech solutions, since some manufacturers focus the technologically advanced, bright-and-shiny stuff on the largest segment of the market.
-Beltone breaks that mold a bit with the Boost Ultra.
-Sharing technology with the ReSound Enzo, the Boost is best for people with severe or profound hearing loss who want high-level features and functionality.
+Beltone breaks that mold with the Boost Ultra.
+Sharing technology with the ReSound Enzo, the Boost is best for people with severe or profound hearing loss who want high-level features, great sound quality, and functionality.

-These traditional BTE instruments use zinc air batteries and require a custom earmold, which your Beltone dealer can make for you.
-If you’re looking for a rechargeable hearing aid, you’ll want to consider one of Beltone’s other models, since these use disposable batteries.
+These traditional BTE hearing aids come in high power and super power versions.
+Each requires a custom earmold, which your Beltone dealer can make for you.
+If you’re looking for a rechargeable hearing aid, you’ll want to consider one of Beltone’s other models, since these use large disposable batteries.

 When I ran cochlear implant programs in the past, I fit many patients with the ReSound equivalent of the Boost Ultra.
 I appreciate the devices’ durability and flexibility.